gvwilson/fiction/in-heck/index.md

 She stopped mid-sentence and sniffed the air.
 "Makers' names,"
 she cursed.
-"If it ain't one thing it's another."
+"If it ain't one thing."

 The acrid tang of smoke tickled Maddy's nose.
 The bot that had just crashed—it must have set the dry brush alight!